tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 When using ECHO, the client MUST also add an extension of type "echo_nonce" to the ClientHelloInner (but not to the outer ClientHello).
+This nonce ensures that the server's encrypted Certificate can only be read by the entity which sent this ClientHello. [[TODO: Describe HRR cut-and-paste 1 in Security Considerations.]]
 This extension is defined as follows:

 ~~~
    enum {